Marco Borsato: Career

+Breakthrough

 Borsato earned newfound popularity in 1994, when he began to sing songs in Dutch, as recommended by his songwriting partner John Ewbank.
 His first Dutch-language single "Dromen Zijn Bedrog" ("Dreams Are Deceptive”) reached number one in the Netherlands and stayed there for 12 weeks, selling over 240,000 copies.
 It broke the record for longest time spent at number one on the Dutch chart.
 Borsato held the record until 2011, when "Balada" by Gusttavo Lima spent 13 weeks at number one.
 His second single "Waarom Nou Jij" also reached number one on the Dutch Top 40.

 His fifth album Als geen ander, released in 1995, was certified 4× Platinum and became his first number-one album in the Netherlands.
 It produced four singles, three of which reached the top ten in the Netherlands.
+Many of its songs were Dutch-language covers of songs originally song in Italian.

 In 1997, Borsato released De waarheid, which also debuted at number one in the Netherlands and stayed there for seven weeks.
 It would be certified 6× Platinum.
+The album sold around 275,000 copies in its first day.
+By the end of the year, it was reported to have sold over 700,000 copies, while 530,000 copies of Als geen ander were also sold that year.

 His seventh album De bestemming followed shortly after in 1998, debuting at number one in the Netherlands and staying there for four weeks.
 It is certified 5× Platinum.
 The album's title track became his third number one single on the Dutch Top 40.
 "Binnen", the lead single to Borsato's eighth album Luid en duidelijk, reached number one in 1999, and the album came out in early 2000, to another number-one debut and eight weeks atop the albums chart.
 It is certified 5× Platinum.
-"Lopen op het water", the lead single to Borsato's greatest hits album Onderweg, became his fifth number-one single in 2001.